XRPLF/xrpl-dev-portal/content/concept-freeze.md

 * [**Global Freeze**](#global-freeze) - Freeze all counterparties.
 * [**No Freeze**](#no-freeze) - Permanently give up the ability to freeze individual counterparties, as well as the ability to end a global freeze.

 Because no party has a privileged place in the XRP Ledger, the freeze feature cannot prevent a counterparty from conducting transactions in XRP or funds issued by other counterparties.

+**Tip:** The freeze feature only applies to issued currencies.
 No one can freeze XRP.

 All freeze settings can be enacted regardless of whether the balance(s) to be frozen are positive or negative.
 Either the currency issuer or the currency holder can freeze a trust line; however, the effect of a currency holder freezing an issuer is minimal.